ShanglinWu/MAS_lifelong_learning/README.md

 python3 examples/llma_mem_quickstart.py
 ```

-The demo is plug and play:
+The demo is plug and play.

-- no external APIs required
-- embeddings are mocked locally
-- sample memory artifacts are written to `memory_store/demo/`
-- one agent writes memory and another agent retrieves it

 ---